senarvi/senarvi.github.io/_posts/2019-04-06-reinforce.md

 ### REINFORCE with baseline

-While in theory it is enough that the expectation of the gradient sample is proportional to the actual gradient, having the training converge in a reasonable time is in practice a whole another thing.
+While in theory it is enough that the expectation of the gradient sample is proportional to the actual gradient, having the training converge in a reasonable time is a whole another thing.
 A good estimate of the gradient should have low variance (variance measures how spread out the estimates are around the mean).
 The parameter update in REINFORCE is based on a single random output sequence sampled from the action space.
 It's easy to reason that the longer the output sequences are, the less likely it is to obtain a sequence that results in an accurate estimate.